tek-kol/CaskMaster/Assignments/Assignment4.md

         * Implement the interface methods
         * test each method returns the expected results

 [Todo]
+!! [ ] EoD Git Push !!
 [+] Make a package for Test.Service
-    [ ] Add BreweryServiceTest tests
+    [-] Add BreweryServiceTest tests
     [ ] Add the rest of the IBreweryService
-    [ ] Test
 !!
 Have the Test directory mirror the codebase + "Test" designator. !!
 [ ] Export BreweryServiceTest tests to codebase
 [ ] Figure out what this 'MetaData' business is about

 [Code]

-[ ] BreweryController: What do we want to return?
+[+] BreweryController: What do we want to return?
 Json right?
 Or will the frontend prefer our List<Brewery>?
+    > ResponseEntity agnostic to dataType, +  returnCode(xxx)
+[+] BreweryServiceTest: getBrewery(), I am assigning Brewery = res, but when I assertTrue that res == Brewery.class; It fails, why?
+    > Assertions.assertTrue(response.getBody() instanceof Brewery);
+[ ] I want a central place to organize my URLs, where should that live?
+What extension?
     >
-[ ] BreweryServiceTest: getBrewery(), I am assigning Brewery = res, but when I assertTrue that res == Brewery.class; It fails, why?
-    >
-anxious
+[ ] Test.searchForBreweries is being garbage: In browser returns Array, in test, empty

 [Cosmetic]
 Redundant code?
-...
-It just looks better to me. y/n?
+[+] It just looks better to me. y/n?
-    >
+    > Don't chain functions

-'impl' Looks ugly, do I need Impl?
+[ ]'impl' Looks ugly, do I need Impl?
 Will there be another class called 'BreweryService'?
     >

+reduce copy paste
+set default value